Honor Code Violations- Academic/Social

 a.
 Non-Consensual Contact or Activity: Any intentional sexual contact or sexual activity with any object or body part to another person without their consent.

 Sexual contact includes: intentional contact with the breast(s), buttock(s), groin or genitals, or touching another with any of these body parts; making intentional bodily contact in a sexual manner.
 Sexual activity includes: intentional bodily activity that is sexual in nature and involves the breast(s), buttock(s), groin or genitals, or touching another with any of these body parts; or making another person touch you or themselves with any of these body parts.

-2) Sexual Exploitation: Occurs when a student takes non-consensual or abusive advantage of another for his/her own advantage or benefit or advantage, anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
+2. Sexual Exploitation: Occurs when a student takes non-consensual or abusive advantage of another for his/her own advantage or benefit of anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
 Examples of exploitation include, but are not limited to:

 - Invasion of sexual privacy;

 - Prostituting another student;

 - Non-consensual video or audio taping of sexual activity;

 - Going beyond the boundaries of consent (such as letting your friends hide in the closet while you are having consensual intercourse);

 - Engaging in voyeurism;